 Seeking benefits does not have to be complicated.
-Our workers’ compensation attorneys can steer you through the process, allowing you to focus on your recovery.
+Our diligent workers’ compensation attorneys in Tinley Park can steer you through the process, allowing you to focus on your recovery.

 We understand this is a stressful time for you and your family.
 You are injured, and your bills and expenses do not stop just because you cannot work.
-We can help you seek the benefits you need at no upfront cost to you.
+Our Tinley Park workers’ comp lawyers can help you seek the benefits you need at no upfront cost to you.
 We offer our clients free, no-obligation consultations, and our attorneys can take your case on contingency.
 This means you owe us nothing unless we secure your payments.

 We will get started on your case right away with a face-to-face meeting within 48 hours of when you reach out to us.
 Throughout the claims process, we will be there to promptly answer your questions and return your phone calls and emails.
 We will even help you schedule and pay for your medical treatment.
 Our goal is to help you get the compensation you deserve as quickly and efficiently as we can.

 You should notify your employer about your injury as soon as possible, but no later than 45 days after the time of your accident.
-While it is alright to accept emergency medical treatment from your employer at the time of your injury, it is a good idea to seek an outside opinion regarding your injury as soon as you are able.
+While it is alright to accept emergency medical treatment from your employer at the time of your injury, it is a good idea to seek assistance from an attorney regarding your job-related injury as soon as you are able.
 Delays in seeking treatment or notifying your employer could negatively impact your workers’ compensation claim.